 A cow with a prominent set of horns may damage other cows in the herd or injure itself if the horns snag on a fence or gate.

 Because of the risk of harm, farmers prefer cows without horns.
-Cattle horns were traditionally removed while they were young, a process known as disbudding.
+Cattle horns were traditionally removed while young, a process known as disbudding.

-Recent genetic discoveries, however, mean that certain types of cows can be developed that are born with no horns at all.
+Recent genetic discoveries, however, mean that certain types of cows can be developed that are born without horns.

 Cattle without horns are born by selecting hornless bulls and crossing them with female cows, resulting in a high likelihood that the offspring will likewise be hornless.